Enhancing Decision-Making by Shifting Our Perspective on Self

 I also try to actively acknowledge whenever I update my beliefs.
 Sometimes I take it a step farther by boasting about changing my opinions, especially on matters about which I felt strongly.
 Doing so helps me develop active open-mindedness because it keeps me on the lookout for new information that could shape my current thoughts and beliefs.
 And it helps me to cultivate a positive self-image because it gives “current me” an achievement to celebrate: changing my mind.

-Similar to practicing yoga, building distance from previous versions of oneself involves continuous practice and constant evolution.
-While I know that I can never completely rid myself of ego, I can reframe what makes me feel good about myself by commending myself for my updated beliefs rather than lamenting the fact that I was wrong.
-So, here’s to the continual growth of “current me,” the promise of the “future me,” and the ongoing and rewarding journey of striving toward better decisions.
+Like practicing yoga, building distance from previous versions of oneself involves continuous practice and constant evolution.
+While I know I can never completely rid myself of ego, I can reframe what makes me feel good about myself by commending myself for updating my beliefs rather than lamenting that I was previously wrong.
+Additionally, I’m a little closer to treating my future self with the same self-interest as my present self, and my ego is the better for it.
+So, here’s to the continual growth of “current me,” compassion for “future me,” and the ongoing and rewarding journey of striving toward better decisions.

 To learn more about Eric Brooks, visit his bio.